saraid/philosophy-ruby/README.md

 You may theoretically do 'In+:Charlie;In-;In+:Chris'.

+A player concession should be notated as a leave event.

 ### The Board
 The board is notated as a description of every occupied space, ordered from C, NW, N, NE, E, SE, S, SW, W, delimited by `/`.